 How to Publish Your Book with I.B.Tauris

 We welcome proposals for new books, be they academic monographs based on the latest research; student texts; or less specialised general interest books (non-fiction).
-If you have a project that you would like us to consider please send us the following by email or post:
+If you have a project that you would like us to consider, please send us a proposal by email or post.

-- How will it differ from others in the area?
+How will it differ from others in the area?
+What is distinctive about your project?

-- How will it fit in with other I.B.Tauris publishing?
+How will it fit in with other I.B.Tauris publishing?
+Please state how your proposal fits with our list, listing the most similar titles if possible

 3. Table of Contents